Your Kid Talks Great to Adults. But Can They Navigate a Cafeteria?

 The Co-op Finder & Starter Guide

-How to find enrichment, academic, hybrid, and virtual co-ops in your area — with directories, search strategies, and Facebook group naming conventions that actually surface active local groups.
-If nothing exists nearby, the guide walks you through starting one: legal structure (when to incorporate as a 501(c)(3)), liability insurance ($229+/year baseline), venue negotiations, and parent-rotation teaching models.
-Every listing is flagged as faith-based or inclusive/secular so you don't waste time discovering the mismatch after you've committed.
+Finding a co-op is easy.
+Finding one that matches your family's worldview, budget, and schedule — without spending weeks discovering the "inclusive" group is faith-based, the "affordable" one costs $3,000/year, or the Facebook group dissolved six months ago — that's the real challenge.
+This section covers enrichment, academic, hybrid, and virtual co-ops with directories, search strategies, and naming conventions that actually surface active local groups.
+Every listing is flagged as faith-based or inclusive/secular.
+If nothing fits nearby, the guide walks you through starting one: legal structure (when to incorporate as a 501(c)(3)), liability insurance ($229+/year baseline), venue negotiations, and parent-rotation teaching models.

 The NCAA Eligibility Walkthrough